3PU/2nd-paw/README.md

 For final testing [Responsinator](https://www.responsinator.com/) was used to test the application across multiple devices.

-The biggest challenge in terms of responsive design for this project was the variable of users being able to upload images with a variety of formats.
+One challenge in terms of responsive design for this project was the variable of users being able to upload images in a variety of formats.

 To ensure the images are not distorted and displayed as good as possible, i did not specify a fixed height or width, but instead set the image background-size to `cover` and defined a `max-width` and `max-height` so the image is represented as intended by the user.